BAMresearch/aRTist-handbook/source/gui-menu-bar.rst

     Modules menu.

-* **Manage Modules...** enables the activation of the installed modules to be controlled.
+* **Manage Modules...** controls the activation of the installed modules.
 New modules can be installed from |artist| package files (:code:`*.artp`).
-* **CtScan** module enables virtual X-ray computerized tomography (CT) with circular trajectory.
-In the three tabs of this module the corresponding settings can be navigated.
-Click on the Run button in the bottom of each page to start the simulation or to stop it.
-When the simulation is finished, click on the Show button of the first tab and the tomogram can be viewed in the scene.
-In ImageViewer the sectional image of the tomogram can be seen when in Volume View (third tab of tScan Module) the Show button is clicked.
-For more details see in Modules → CtScan.
+* **CtScan** module facilitates the simulation of series of projections for virtual X-ray computerized tomography (CT) with circular trajectory.
+The module includes Feldkamp reconstruction and volume rendering.
+For more details see :ref:`CtScanSection` description.
 * **DetectorCalc** module will add new detector models to aRTist.
-Thereby the reference shot is necessary for calibration and calculation, also filtration over the detector is possible.
-For more information see `Modules → DetectorCalc`.
+Based on scintillator material and thickness the detector properties are modelled and adjusted by a reference shot of the medelled detector.
+For more information see :ref:`DetectorCalcSection` section.
 * **DigRad** module will add new detector models to aRTist.
 It is intended to describe individual digital detectors by measured values according to detector characterization standards.
-For more information see `Modules → DigRad`.
+For more information see :ref:`DigRadSection` section.
-* **ImageViewer** The only module by default in the docking area is the ImageViewer.
-The preview image and the finished simulation are displayed there.
-You may choose between radiography and thickness map.
-The different settings and functions of ImageViewer (upper bar, lower bar and bar on the right) will be explained in Modules → ImageViewer.
-In a subitem called Tools Menu: ImageViewer advanced settings from the Menu Bar → Tools → ImageViewer are described.
+* |16x16_image-radiography| **ImageViewer** module shows the simulation result, the virtual projections.
+The different settings and functions of ImageViewer will be explained in section :ref:`ImageViewerSection`.
 * **LogViewer** module displays internal messages by aRTist and its components.
-* **McRay**
+* **McRay** module is the interface to the Monte Carlo code McRay, comming with aRTist.
+Usually McRay is controlled at the :ref:`ScatteringPanelSection`.
+This module provides additional options for expirienced users.
-* **Solid** module, simple parts (respectively virtual objects) of different sizes can be created and added to the scene.
-Different geometric shapes can be chosen from: cuboid, ellipsoid, cylinder, tube, cone, text, wedge and/or step wedge.
-For more information see the chapter Modules → Solid.
+* |16x16_icon-solid| **Solid** module presents a dialog to generate simple parts (virtual objects) of any sizes and add these to the scene.
-* **TomoSynth** Simulating tomosynthesis within aRTist are enabled with the TomoSynth module.
-On the Laminography tab settings for the tube, detector and output options can be set up.
-The Advanced tab offers settings for experts.
-More functions and information of TomoSynth will be explained in Modules → TomoSynth.
+* **TomoSynth** module provides another dialog to setup a simulation series.
+The Laminography tab is the easy interface to define a scanning movements of tube and detector, while the Advancd tab can be used to control variations for any part in the scene.

 Tools menu
-^^^^^^^^^^^^^
+^^^^^^^^^^
 .. _ToolsMenuSubsection:

-The :guilabel:`Modules` menu includes the button to start a simulation and offers different options for the simulation.
+The :guilabel:`Tools` menu provides several dialogs to control the program.

 .. _guiToolsMenu:
 .. figure:: pictures/gui-menu-tools.png